 - exported through Port Bonython.

-South Australia is well-positioned to not only produce and consume 100 percent green hydrogen but to export it to countries like the Republic of Korea, Japan, China, and Singapore which have committed to creating a hydrogen-based economy.
+South Australia not only produce and consume 100% green hydrogen but also export.
+Subsequently, SA is exporting hydrogen to countries like the Republic of Korea, Japan, China, and Singapore.
+Certainly, these countries are committed to creating a hydrogen-based economy.

-SA is very export friendly.
-All the 3 green hydrogen hubs have easy access to ports.
-It is within 75kms of renewable resources.
+All the 3 green hydrogen hubs have easy access to ports. most importantly these hubs are within 75kms of renewable resources.
 Electrolysis is done by renewable energy.
 It is calculated that green hydrogen can be produced with an estimated cost of between $38 and $47 per megawatt-hour ad blue hydrogen at $2.5/kgH2, with an estimated cost of gas at $8 per gigajoule.